Best 4K Monitors for Creatives in 2023

 IPS stands for in-plane switching.
 If you want to leverage liquid crystals aligned in parallel universes and quantum jump world at the speed of thought, then IPS is the way to go.

 VA stands for vertical alignment.
 Does this mean you can only use a VA monitor if you have a standing desk?
 Not really, but the blacks are so deep that the Kraken enjoys holidaying in their pristine obsidian depths.

 TN panels are the most common type of LCD panel.
 This is because they are cheap to produce and give a fairly decent image quality.
 Gaming monitor manufacturers tend to opt for TN panels due to their current faster response times.

-However, as a creative, you want to aim for the best image quality, and display as many colors as possible.
-Perhaps stay away from TN tech if you are geeky serious about producing the next world-class New York Times magazine cover art.
+However, as a creative, you want to aim for the best image quality and display as many colors as possible.
+Perhaps stay away from TN tech if you are geeky and serious about producing the next world-class New York Times magazine cover art.

 IPS panels are more expensive than TN panels, but they have much better image quality and allow for wider viewing angles, but they are more expensive.

 VA-based monitors also offer much higher contrast, better color reproduction, and wider viewing angles than most TN panels, but they tend to have slower response times.

 Do I Even Care About the Aspect Ratio?